AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-timestamp-dataref.md

 >
 >The actual file times of the image or data files attached to this catalog record are never used for this purpose.

-`catalog::TimeStamp` is also used for catalog-based cache validation (see [attribute::CacheValidationPolicy](/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-cachevalidationpolicy.md)).
+The `catalog::TimeStamp` is also used for catalog-based cache validation (see [attribute::CacheValidationPolicy](/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-cachevalidationpolicy.md)).

 ## Properties {#section-42f09e375e72492b87a3a486da7df808}

-Date/time value in Java format.
-Can be either the integer number of milliseconds since midnight, January 1, 1970 UTC/GMT or a date/time string value with one of the following formats:
+Date/time value in Java&trade; format.
+It can be either the integer number of milliseconds since midnight, January 1, 1970 UTC/GMT, or a date/time string value with one of the following formats:

 *[!DNL mm]*/ *[!DNL dd]*/ *[!DNL yyyy]* *[!DNL hh]*: *[!DNL mm]*: *[!DNL ss]* *[!DNL zzz]*

 *[!DNL mm]*/ *[!DNL dd]*/ *[!DNL yyyy]* *[!DNL hh]*: *[!DNL mm]*: *[!DNL ss]* GMT *[!DNL offset]*

-* *[!DNL hh]* is in the range 0 to 23.
+* *[!DNL hh]* is in the range 0&ndash;23.
-* *[!DNL zzz]* is a 3 or 4 character time zone code such as 'GMT' or 'PST'.
-Daylight Savings Time must be accounted for in the time zone code (for example, 'PST' for Pacific Standard Time, versus 'PDT' for Pacific Daylight Savings Time).
+* *[!DNL zzz]* is a three or four character time zone code such as 'GMT' or 'PST'.
+Daylight Savings Time must be accounted for in the time zone code.
+For example, 'PST' for Pacific Standard Time, versus 'PDT' for Pacific Daylight Savings Time.
 * *[!DNL offset]* is a time zone offset in hours or hours:minutes, relative to GMT.
 For example, 'PDT' is equivalent to 'GMT -7'.

-All elements of string formatted date/time values must be present.
-If the date/time value is not formatted correctly it is ignored and the modification time of the *catalog*.ini file is used instead.
+All elements of string-formatted date/time values must be present.
+If the date/time value is not formatted correctly, it is ignored and the modification time of the *catalog*.ini file is used instead.

 ## Default {#section-e2c126c9e7294662b23944ab8d14866b}

-`attribute::TimeStamp` is the field is empty or not present.
+The `attribute::TimeStamp` is the field that is empty or not present.

 ## See also {#section-876f1d1b50dc4501b605820015a29451}